Digital Marketing Services London

 - •Forms that ask for too much: every additional field reduces completion rate

-- •Mobile experiences built as afterthoughts: over 60% of UK web traffic is mobile
+- •Mobile experiences built as afterthoughts: a large and growing share of UK web traffic is mobile

 - •Inconsistent navigation: users cannot find what they are looking for and leave